qutip/qutip/doc/installation.rst

 .. note::

     On some versions of Ubuntu you might have to configure Matplotlib to use the GTKAgg or Qt4Agg backends instead of the default TkAgg backend.
-To do this, edit /etc/matplotlibrc, and change ``backend: TkAgg`` to ``backend: GTKAgg`` or ``backend: Qt4Agg``.
+To do change backend, edit /etc/matplotlibrc, and change ``backend: TkAgg`` to ``backend: GTKAgg`` or ``backend: Qt4Agg``.

 .. _install-mac: